nvoynov/punch_orders/README.md

 - provides basic immutability by deep_dup from Rails
 - and locking mechanism based on MonitorMixin.

 At the moment, this InMemoryStore implemented in a separate gem, that is not presented here.
-But such thing actually is easy do design.
+But such thing actually is easy do design oneself.

 > Why InMemory?
-That way one could start clean without introducing dependence from storage technology at the beginning.
+That way one could start clean without introducing any dependencies from storage technology at the beginning.
 It will serve perfectly for tests, could serve for MVP, etc. It will save one's time staying on PORO.

-Other store implementations should be designed from the domain, where plugin implementation depends on the domain, NOT domain depends on store implementation!

-Actually there should be just general store implementation, that translates entities into storage presentation by using `mappers` and construct entities from the storage using `builders`.
-Besides, those `mappers` will be very similar to presenters and `builders` could be adopted from existed already entities builders.
-That would be sort of Object-Relation-Mapper for SQL.
+Later I designed the Store implementation for PostgreSQL database using Sequel gem.
+It's quite interesting and resembles sort of simplified ORM utilizing entities mappers and builders.

 # Design Steps

-At the beginning this repository was created using [Punch]() and the domain was designed by `Punch::DSL` in terms of Actors, Entities, and Services.
+At the beginning this repository was created using [Punch](https://github.com/nvoynov/punch) and the domain was designed using `Punch::DSL` in terms of Actors, Entities, and Services.
 Having the domain designed, all its source skeletons were generated by `PunchDomain` service.

 The next step was manual design of the domain business logic with unit tests.
 In this process the store interface was established.